AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/gaming/2019-08-30-outer-wilds-review-stop-and-smell-the-pine-trees.md

 They learned to cope through humor and love—not only for each other but also for science.
 You learn this by piecing together the messages they left behind for each other.
 They remained curious until the day they died.
 They never stopped trying to make things work.
 And maybe that's all that any of us can really do.

-### Nothing Is Permanent—Not Even the End of Life Itself
+{% include linkedHeading.html heading="Nothing Is Permanent—Not Even the End of Life Itself" level=3 %}

 <blockquote>
     <p>